 Serves as the main contact and resource for ordering materials in subject and/or language-specific collection areas.

-Receives and responds to high volume of order requests from subject librarians for print, electronic, and media resources.
+Receives and responds to high volume of order requests from subject librarians for print, electronic, and media resources in various languages.

 Expertly searches requests and places orders in the library system and vendor databases or online catalogs.